Purchase Requirements- Quick Tips on Purchasing

 If you have surplus, obsolete, unused equipment, consider trading it in against a future purchase.
 Many vendors will accept trade-in equipment and offer value for them.
 Contact Purchasing if you are interested.

-Sole Single Source Purchase
+Sole and Single Source Purchase

 Current State Commodity and Service Contracts (P-Contracts)